 Before you apply

-If you currently claim benefits do not do anything until you receive a letter from Department for Communities telling you that you are required to move from your existing benefits to Universal Credit.
+If you currently claim benefits, do not do anything until you receive a letter from Department for Communities telling you that you need to move from your existing benefits to Universal Credit.

 Once you get your letter from Department for Communities you should contact your local advice centre for a full benefits check so that you know your entitlements.